Red Sox vs. Rockies Player Props Betting Odds

-Oddsmakers have listed player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.
+You can find player prop bet odds for Rafael Devers, Ryan McMahon and others on the Boston Red Sox and Colorado Rockies before their matchup at 7:10 PM ET on Wednesday at Fenway Park.

 Bet on this matchup or its props with BetMGM!